Criminal Lawyer, DUI Offences, Conveyancing, Wills and Estate Planning, Commercial Law

 • (b) occupy the driving seat of a motor vehicle and attempt to put the motor vehicle in motion, or

-• (c) if the person is the holder of a driver licence (other than a provisional licence or a learner licence issued under the Road Transport (Driver Licensing) Act 1998 )-occupy the seat in a motor vehicle next to a holder of a learner licence who is driving the vehicle.
+• (c) if the person is the holder of an applicable driver licence (other than an applicable provisional licence or applicable learner licence)-occupy the seat in a motor vehicle next to a learner driver who is driving the vehicle.

 At this level, a driver is three times the 0.05 limit and is regarded as being seriously affected.
 Indeed, an offence of Aggravated Dangerous Driving pursuant to s.52A of the Crimes Act 1900 is constituted inter alia by a "circumstance of aggravation".
 One of the meanings of a "circumstance of aggravation" is that the driver at fault, has the prescribed concentration of alcohol of 0.150 or above.
 The penalties for such offences are severe